Srinu0342/PingPong-frontend/README.md

 ### USAGE INSTRUCTIONS :

+** Run npm start to run the frontend

 1. ENTER TWO PLAYER NAMES THAT.

 2. If a game between them already exists the score will start from that.